Last Updated on October 2, 2022 by Jim Ferri

 Group travel may be arranged through published tours (reputable tour operators), affinity groups (garden/wine/alumni clubs), and river ships.

 When traveling “independently” with a friend or relative, I stay in small-ish properties centrally located in tourist areas rather than in residential areas.
 Tourist districts tend to have greater foot traffic by other tourists into the evening as well as a more visible police presence.
 At boutique-like hotels, the doorman, concierge, and front desk become familiar with their guests.

-I rely on the resources of front-of-the-house hotel staff.
+I also rely on the resources of front-of-the-house hotel staff.
 Lobby personnel, typically, look out for their guests.
 Always say “hello” to your doorman or concierge.
 On trips I have taken with my sister or friends, the doorman has advised which areas to avoid, especially in the evening, or what subway stations are in quieter locations.